 React Native (Expo) Installation and Setup

-Jazz supports Expo through the dedicated jazz-expo package, which is specifically designed for Expo applications.
+Jazz supports Expo through the dedicated jazz-tools/expo entry, which is specifically designed for Expo applications.
 If you're building for React Native without Expo, please refer to the React Native guide instead.

 Jazz requires an Expo development build using Expo Prebuild for native code.
 It is not compatible with Expo Go.
 Jazz also supports the New Architecture.